nyu-acsys/template-proofs/README_oopsla21.md

 * The artifact uses (and includes) the Coq formalization of the Flow Framework [1].
 These files are contained in the directory templates/flows.

-* In Section 3.1, we define the contents of a node as finite map from KS to Timestamps, but we also alternately view contents as a set over KS x Timestamps.
+* In Section 3.1, we define the contents of a node as finite map from Key to (Value, Timestamp), but we also alternately view contents as a set over Key x (Value, Timestamp).
 We also express the invariants with the notion of contents as a set (e.g., Invariant 3 in Sec.
 6.1).
-In the artifact, the conversion between a set over KS x Timestamps and a map from KS to Timestamps is performed by the functions set_of_map and map_of_set in file multicopy.v in the directory templates/multicopy.
+In the artifact, the conversion between a set over Key x (Value, Timestamp) and a map from Key to (Value, Timestamp) is performed by the functions set_of_map and map_of_set in file multicopy.v in the directory templates/multicopy.

 * The invariants presented as Iris formulae in the paper use ghost locations of the form γ(n) for a node n (e.g. γ_e(n) in predicate N_L in Fig. 11).
 This suggests that γ is a map from nodes to ghost locations.
 This map also needs to be explicitly stored in the invariant, however we do not present in the paper how exactly this is done.
 As a result, the definition of an invariant in the artifact contains additional variables of type authoritative finite maps (gmaps in Iris standard library terms) to track this information.
-These variables are usually named hγ, hγt, etc in the artifact.
+These variables are usually named hγ, hγt, etc. in the artifact.

 * The table below lists the discrepancies between the names used in the paper versus the artifact (also listed in the code appropriately).